Standards, interoperability and regulations in health informatics

 - can assess whether a health information system is implemented according to regulations and interoperability principles

-The course has eight lectures that are or will be recorded.
-There are also six exercises, of which at least 4 need to be completed to pass the course.
-Exercises are organized in Tampere but it is possible to do them online as well.
-Student also does a personal mind map of the course.
+The course has an introductory live video lecture and a series of pre-recorded lectures.
+There are also seven exercises, of which at least six need to be completed to pass the course.
+Exercises are organized in Tampere, typically in small groups but it is possible to do them remotely as individual exercises at the time chosen by the student, as well.
+Each student also prepares a personal mind map of the course and returns that to the teacher.